 Because a precise cause is not known, it is difficult to discuss prevention.
-However, keeping your dog active and mentally stimulated by teaching fun tricks, playing games, exercising and participating in various activities together is believed to help keep the mind sharp.
+However, keeping your dog active and mentally stimulated is believed to help keep the mind sharp.
+You can do this by teaching fun tricks, playing games, exercising, and participating in various activities together.

 Diagnosing Dementia in Dogs